relativitydev/relativity-trace-documentation/docs/limitations.md

 Relativity Trace Workspace
 ===========================

 When Relativity Trace is installed into a workspace, that workspace is limited in Relativity functionality to provide for a streamlined approach to monitor all forms of communication (audio, email, and chat plus their attachments).
-This allows for a more cost-effective pricing for Trace by providing only the funciatoinly you need for proactive compliance, monitoring, and surveillance.
+This allows for a more cost-effective pricing for Trace by providing only the functionality you need for proactive compliance, monitoring, and surveillance.

-eliminating the need to bill for

-and blah other Rleativity fucntaionlt that may not be actively used in matters involving proactive compliance, monitoring, and surveillance.

-BLH that may not be actively used in a

 Trace’s is a Compliance product on top of Relativity used to monitor all forms of communication (audio, email, and chat plus their attachments) with an extensible engine that gets better at filtering out false positives over time.
 Trace can monitor and pull data from 40+ data origins.
 In addition, Trace can automatically extract text and meta-data from monitored content, 900+ file types are supported.